 The role of research in education and health sciences is central to a college that prepares students to be engaged practitioners who have sound foundations in evidence-based best practices.
 Our research addresses challenges in communities we serve and focuses on a clear translation between theory and practice.
 Many of our students, both undergraduate and graduate, are mentored by faculty members and work closely with our research partners in school and clinical settings.

-Our Institute for Translational Research supports faculty members’ collaborative scholarly activities (resulting in many published articles and books) while our community partnerships provide exciting experiential learning opportunities both locally and abroad.
+Through internal funding, the College of Education, Nursing and Health Professions supports faculty members’ collaborative scholarly activities (resulting in many published articles and books) while our community partnerships provide exciting experiential learning opportunities both locally and abroad.
 Throughout each year, we offer opportunities to celebrate and showcase student, faculty, and partner research, including our signature event, ENHP Day in the spring.

 Nursing Students Promote Public Health in Hartford